CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 This section controls what is displayed in the **Share This** part of the module.
-You can choose to display a title including what text will be displayed. *Note: If your site is multilingual leave blank and use the language files.* You can also choose the color of the title and the border color but only if you selected yes to **Display Borders** in the **General Display Options** section.
+You can choose to display a title including what text will be displayed.

+<div class="uk-alert">Note: If your site is multilingual leave blank and use the language files.</div>

+You can also choose the color of the title and the border color but only if you selected yes to **Display Borders** in the **General Display Options** section.
 This border will surround the **Share This** part of the module.
 You can enter a \# followed by a